 Septic Services in McLendon-Chisholm, TX

 McLendon-Chisholm sits in southern Rockwall County, about 30 miles east of Dallas.
 With roughly 3,500 residents spread across 1-to-5-acre lots, it's one of the most rural communities left in the DFW metro.
 Custom homes, horse properties, and ranchettes define the landscape here.
 There's no municipal sewer system.
-Virtually every home in McLendon-Chisholm runs on septic, part of the one in five U.S. households relying on these systems according to the EPA.
+Virtually every home in McLendon-Chisholm runs on septic.

 That rural character comes with a specific set of septic challenges.
 The Blackland Prairie clay underneath these large lots drains poorly, and Rockwall County enforces a 1.5-acre minimum of suitable land per dwelling for new septic installations.
 If you own acreage in McLendon-Chisholm, your septic system is one of the most important pieces of infrastructure on your property.